Top Scholarships & Key Resources for Transgender Students

 - GLAAD

-First founded in 1985, GLAAD is a premier LGBTQ advocacy organization.
-It promotes the full acceptance and success of all LGBTQ people by raising awareness and fighting discrimination in the media.
-It hosts an active blog, facilitates public dialogue, and generates a variety of resources and publications. - Human Rights Campaign
+Premier LGBTQ advocacy organization that promotes the full acceptance and success of all LGBTQ people by raising awareness and fighting discrimination in the media.
+GLAAD hosts an active blog, facilitates public dialogue, and generates a variety of resources and publications. - Human Rights Campaign

-(HRC) The largest national LGBTQ civil rights organization, HRC works to achieve full equality and inclusion of LGBTQ people.
-It promotes responsibility, equity, and intersectionality through fundraising efforts and media campaigns.
-It sponsors local and national programming and provides resource for transgender persons in need of assistance. - National Center for Transgender Equality
+The largest national LGBTQ civil rights organization, HRC works to achieve full equality and inclusion of LGBTQ people.
+It promotes responsibility, equity, and intersectionality through fundraising efforts and media campaigns, provides resources for transgender persons in need of assistance, and more. - Advocates for Trans Equality (A4TE)

-This organization advances transgender equality nationwide by driving policy change.
-It offers a number of self-help guides to transgender people on subjects like healthcare and legal services.
-It also crafts position papers on issues that range from employment and aging to housing and travel. - PFLAG
+A4TE advances transgender equality nationwide by driving policy change.
+Site visitors can access a range of resources, including self-help guides for transgender people on subjects like healthcare and legal services. - PFLAG

-Founded in 1973 by parents of LGBTQ individuals, PFLAG works to connect queer people, family members, and allies.
-It thrives on various grassroots efforts and supports local chapters across the country.
-It also aggregates relevant news, and promotes lifelong learning through community engagement. - Transgender Law Center
+PFLAG works to connect queer people, family members, and allies.
+It thrives on various grassroots efforts and supports local chapters across the country, aggregates relevant news, and promotes lifelong learning through community engagement. - Transgender Law Center

-This nonprofit organization offers legal support to transgender individuals affected by discrimination and inequality.
+Nonprofit organization offering legal support to transgender individuals affected by discrimination and inequality.
 It provides tools to connect transgender people with legal counsel and crafts agenda material surrounding topics like racial injustice, immigration, healthcare, and employment.

 Healthcare Education